sunjunaimer/TPAMI-LAQ/README.md

 ## **Lazily Aggregated Quantized Gradient Innovation for Communication-Efficient Federated Learning**
-The paper is under review.
+Python code for the paper which is under review.